Peanut Butter Prune Cookies

 • ¼ cup old fashioned oats

-3. In a microwave safe bowl, heat prunes and water for 45 to 60 seconds (until prunes appear slightly melted)
+3. In a microwave-safe bowl, heat prunes and water for 45 to 60 seconds (until prunes appear slightly soft and melted).

-4. In a separate medium-size bowl, combine walnuts, peanut butter, old fashioned oats, and cocoa.
-Stir until ingredients are well combined
+4. In a separate medium-size bowl, combine walnuts, peanut butter, old fashioned oats, and cocoa powder.
+Stir until ingredients are well combined.

-5. Mix in prune mixture.
-Stir with a fork until all ingredients are well combined
+5. Mix in the prune mixture.
+Stir with a fork until all ingredients are well combined.

-6. Using a small cookie scoop to evenly portion cookies
+6. Use a small cookie scoop to evenly portion cookies onto the baking sheet.

-8. Allow cookies to cool for 15 to 20 minutes
+8. Remove from the oven, and allow cookies to cool for 15 to 20 minutes.

 9. Enjoy!